Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Existence results for stationary solutions and basin of attraction of a stable homogeneous solution

-\cref{cor:nonneg_dyn} below applies to example (c) of \vref{fig:shape_pot}, modified so that the global minimum value of $V$ is $0$.
-As \cref{cor:nonneg_stat} above, it is implicitly contained in Theorem~3 of Béthuel, Orlandi, Smets \cite{BethuelOrlandi_slowMotion_2011}. \begin{corollary}[global stability of the unique global minimum point] Assume that $V$ satisfies hypotheses \hypCoerc, \hypNorm, and \hypOnlyMin.
-Assume furthermore that: \begin{itemize} \item the potential $V$ takes only nonnegative values, \item and the set $\mmm_0$ is reduced to a single point $m$ (which is therefore the unique global minimum point of $V$), \item and there exists no nonconstant stationary solution homoclinic to $m$ (in other words the set $\statsol(m,m)$ is reduced to the function identically equal to $m$). \end{itemize} Then every bistable solution connecting $m$ to $m$ converges to $m$, uniformly in space, when time approaches infinity.
+\cref{cor:nonneg_dyn} below applies to example (c) of \vref{fig:shape_pot}.
+As \cref{cor:nonneg_stat} above, it is implicitly contained in \cite[Theorem~3]{BethuelOrlandi_slowMotion_2011}. \begin{corollary}[global stability of the unique global minimum point] Assume that $V$ satisfies hypothesis \cref{hyp_coerc}.
+Assume furthermore that: \begin{itemize} \item the potential $V$ has a unique global minimum point, and this minimum point (denoted by $m$) is nondegenerate; \item and there exists no nonconstant stationary solution homoclinic to $m$; in other words the set $\Phi_0(m,m)$ is reduced to the function identically equal to $m$, or in other words the set $\Wu(m,0)\cap \Ws(m,0)$ is empty. \end{itemize} Then every bistable solution connecting $m$ to $m$ converges to $m$, uniformly in space, as time goes to $+\infty$.
 In other words,

 \end{corollary}